malmiteria/super-alternative-to-super/conversation/README.md

 If no parent can resolve it, you get the attribute error, if at least one does, you get it.
 I'd argue that it makes it possible to silently ignore a parent method when multiple parent define such a method.
 Which makes it especially painfull to debug those scenarios, which makes it an incomplete feature.
 On top of that, it renders some class definition invalid, when really, the method resolution shouldn't break more than the method resolution.
 This should be a gettribute error, not a class definition error.

-I want everyone to take some time to realise that today's sideway specialization relies on the method resolution algorithm.
-Those feature should have nothing in common.
-One if for attribute lookup, one is essentially a glorified decorator
-Same can be said about dependency injection / inheritance tree alteration.

 Also, as mentionned, i'd argue that some of those feature aren't fully delivering what they promise.